- Logo Toolkit

 This design includes the option to incorporate a photo into the banner layout.
 If including a photo in your banner layout, select an image that is simple and easy to read.

-Temporary banners can also be used to promote specific affiliated University events, such as Tom Tom Founders Festival and Virginia Film Festival, among others.
 This design system includes two components, examples of which are below.
 Both of these incorporate simplified University branding, implying affiliation without distracting from the banner’s primary message.
 While the overall size of affiliated University event banners is 192"x48", the live area available for art varies.
 Specifications for each option are listed in the corresponding sections below.

 These two options are: 1) the right logo tag 2) and the horizontal logo tag.
 Examples of these are below.